sachit27/greenR/README.md

 ## Introduction

-How do we quantify the levels of greenness within urban street networks?
-Numerous attempts to quantify this factor have been made through survey methodologies, remote sensing data, and street view imagery.
-The results are promising, but are often limited by scalability constraints, including limited data availability, high requirements of computational power, and validation challenges.

-In this study, we introduce a novel method for assessing urban greenness by utilizing crowd-sourced OpenStreetMap data, allowing us to assign green indices to individual street segments.
-We rigorously test and validate our method using reference datasets, leading to the development of greenR, an R package as well as an accompanying Shiny app.
-This facilitates green index quantification, analysis, and visualization.
+greenR is a cutting-edge, open-source R package designed to tackle the challenging task of quantifying urban greenness.
+Leveraging crowd-sourced data from OpenStreetMap, greenR provides a new and scalable method to assign green indices to individual street segments.
+The greenR package offers a comprehensive solution by facilitating green index quantification, analysis, and visualization.

-We illustrate the efficacy of greenR by studying urban greenness patterns across several cities and highlight the potential impact of such an open-source frameworks for citizens, urban planners, and policy-makers.
+Accompanied by a Shiny app, greenR can empower researchers, planners, policy-makers, and citizens to study urban greenness patterns across cities.

 ## Installation